199 Bay St, Suite 5300, Commerce Court West, Toronto, ON

 Year called to bar: 1991 (ON)

-Joel Binder is a partner in the Corporate Finance, Securities, and Mergers & Acquisitions Groups in Stikeman Elliott's Toronto office.
-He has a broad corporate/securities practice with significant experience in complex corporate finance, public and private M&A, and private equity matters.
-He frequently represents public issuers, boards of directors, and investment dealers in connection with public offerings, takeover bids, business combinations, and governance and securities compliance matters.
-In addition, Joel advises private equity funds and private companies on M&A and general corporate matters and is often retained for his expertise in investment funds and other structured products.
-He is recognized by Chambers Canada, International Financial Law Review’s IFLR1000: The Guide to the World’s Leading Financial Law Firms, The Canadian Legal Lexpert® Directory, The Legal 500 Canada, The Lexpert®/American Lawyer Guide to the Leading 500 Lawyers in Canada, and The Best Lawyers in Canada, among others.
+Joel Binder is a partner in the Corporate Finance, Securities, and Mergers & Acquisitions Groups.
+He has a broad corporate/securities practice with significant experience in corporate finance, public and private mergers and acquisitions, and private equity.
+Ranked by leading legal publications in a number of practice areas, he frequently represents public issuers, boards of directors, and investment dealers in connection with public offerings, private placements, takeover bids, business combinations and governance and securities compliance matters.
+Joel is often specifically retained for his expertise in investment funds.
+In addition, he advises private equity funds and private companies on M&A and general corporate matters.
 Joel is a past director and audit committee member of two public companies.
 He is currently a member of the TSX Advisory Committee and the firm’s Associates Committee and formerly served on the Management Committee in the Toronto office.

 On April 13, 2018, CCL Industries Inc., a world leader in specialty label, security and packaging solutions, completed its inaugural Canadian offering of $300-million aggregate principal amount of 3.864-per-cent Notes due 2028.